agsb/jelly/README.md

 There is no general registers, just 3-state buffers to keep the data bus safe.

-There is no arithmetic logical unit (ALU), just a memory with unary math results for copy, increment, decrement, negate and clear a byte.
+There is no arithmetic logical unit (ALU), just a memory with unary math results for clear, increment, decrement and copy a byte.

 There is no comparator, just a flag is zero or not.

-There is no input or output devices, just tapes to read or write,
+There is no memory address, just tapes that moves forward or backward.

-There is no memory address, just moves to forward or to backward.
+The input and output devices are maped as I/O ports at first positions of data tape, like in many microcontrolers.

 And Jelly executes a esoteric language.

 ## Op-Codes

-Jelly is really, a finite state machine, running by lookup tables and executing a extended version of language brainfuck, called brainfunk, which have more 8 commands and a extra tape.
+Jelly is really, a finite state machine, running by lookup tables and executing a extended version of language brainfuck, called brainfunk, which could have more 8 commands.

 It should receive information from a code tape and translate into opcodes to execute, a classical Read-Eval-Print Loop, or REPL.